xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-test-plans.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/azure-devops-intergration/result-on-ado.png" alt="new item" width=70%>

-## Dynamically change the information of test run in Command-line Option
+## Dynamically change the information of a test run in Command-line Option

 You can change the test plan ID, test run name, build and release the definition IDs of a test run by using the following command-line options: